-Samson kept breaking God’s promises so he kept on paying the price.
+Samson kept breaking God’s rules and so he kept on paying the price.

-Samson had a life of contrasts: Separated as a Nazarite – yet tampering with evil associations, spiritual at times, yet under the power of carnal appetites, childish in his plans, yet courageous in battle, mighty in physical strength yet weak in resisting temptation had a sad end.
+Samson had a life of contrasts: Separated as a Nazarite – yet tampering with evil associations, spiritual at times – yet under the power of carnal appetites, childish in his plans – yet courageous in battle, mighty in physical strength – yet weak in resisting temptation, had a sad yet triumphant end.

 He loves, she nags, deceives, lies

 Hair cut, strength expires.

 - Joshua God’s warrior and the fall of Jericho

 - The two scouts or spies were Joshua’s eyes